Food hygiene and safety

 Topic Overview

-The Ascentis Entry Level Certificate in Skills for Employment (Entry 3) is designed to help you develop the essential skills needed to succeed in the workplace.
-This qualification covers key areas such as communication, teamwork, problem-solving, and understanding workplace expectations.
-By completing this certificate, you will build a strong foundation for future employment or further study in employability skills.
+The Ascentis Level 1 Award in Skills for Employment is designed to help you build the essential skills needed to succeed in the workplace.
+This qualification focuses on practical abilities such as communication, teamwork, problem-solving, and self-management.
+By completing this award, you will gain confidence in applying these skills in real work situations, making you more attractive to employers and better prepared for further training or employment.

 Key Concepts